Cleveland Clinic logo

 Prevention

-• Drive safely, and always wear a seatbelt.
+• Drive safely, and always wear a seatbelt

-• Be careful when handling guns.
+• Be careful when handling guns and knives

 Will a ruptured testicle make me infertile?